alexhagen/ah_fem/README.md

 ### Geometry Input

-~~One of the biggest struggles in quick turnaround finite element modeling is the geometry itself.
+One of the biggest struggles in quick turnaround finite element modeling is the geometry itself.
 Notable examples of difficult to use CAD interfaces within commercial FEM/other physics based modeling packages are COMSOL, and MCNP.
 To counteract this, I am going to use two open-source and ASCII formats.
 For 2-d geometry, `.svg` files will be used.
 These files will be stripped down to only lines and fills, which will define where the solid and boundaries are.
 For 3-d geometry, `.x3d` files will be used.
-These two file formats also make it especially easy to visualize the input (and, I guess, later, the output).~~
+These two file formats also make it especially easy to visualize the input (and, I guess, later, the output).

-~~From the input of the svg or x3d file, a [`MeshPy`](http://documen.tician.de/meshpy/) compatible python file is created (similar to `tests/brick.py`), and [`MeshPy`](http://documen.tician.de/meshpy/) is used to do the meshing.~~

-Look into wrapping gmsh.
+For the svg import, I'm taking advantage of the wonderful svg.path library.
+This allows for the import of path segments straight into geometry points.
+I can also use this library to interpolate along the line, which gives me my ability to change the coarseness of the mesh with the $h$ parameter.
+In the future, I hope to be able to change the mesh coarseness along individual lines, not just on one path segement itself.

 ## 2. Capabilities